HenriMertens/PICOGYM/rev/hard/Droids0/Droids0_solution.md

       - `*(byte *)(data_segment + i)` -> take byte (hex value) of data_segment at position local20
       - `^ *(byte *)(notexist + local_20 % 8)` -> xor it with the character of "notexist" at index local_20%8 (bascically just go through all characters of "notexist" over and over again)
   - `local_20 = local_20 + 1` -> just add one to local_20, since local_20 was initialised to be 0 this is the same thing as it being i.

+10) Since this function unscrambles the flag, we do not need to reverse it, rather just implement it.
+I just copied the data_segment in python (very easy to do in ghidra) and did just these exact steps I described.
+    After running the script we get our flag:
+    `picoCTF{a.moose.once.bit.my.sister}`